London Fields Primary School

 Each year we name our classes after people who inspire us.
 They come from all fields, from poets and authors, to dancers and musicians.

-Nursery, Adeola Class
+Nursery: Adeola Class

 Dapo Adeola is an award-winning illustrator and co-creator of the best-selling picture book, Look Up; winner of the Waterstones Children’s Book Prize.
 Dapo was born and brought up in London and of Nigerian heritage.
 He has been drawing from a young age, and would often draw his favourite characters from cartoons and video games.
 His love of Art and Design also came from looking at the illustrations in the books he liked to read, taking inspiration from illustrators, Quentin Blake, Ronald Searle and in particular, American comic book artist Jim Mahood.
 Growing up, his love of comic books led to him wanting to create and design his own characters and tell their own stories, with a wide range of experiences and representations.
 This led him to create characters today that challenge the expectations of race and gender in an accessible way for children.
 The inspiration for the main character Rocket, in Look Up was his niece, who he describes as 'very curious'.
 Dapo has gone onto collaborate with other authors to tell more inspiring stories and is keen to highlight the possibilities of a career in illustrating and story-telling to underrepresented members of the Black Diaspora.